OVALInterpreter/ovaldi/docs/README.txt

      http://oval.mitre.org/repository/download/index.html

-     Additionally it is recommended that you join the "OVAL-DATA-UPDATE" email list.
-This list provides subscribers with reports of new OVAL definitions, updates, and other detailed technical information regarding OVAL.
-This list is intended for heavy technical users of OVAL, such as tool and service developers, vulnerability database maintainers, or those who require timely notification of new definitions.
-Messages are sent when new OVAL data is available, which is approximately once per week.
-To subscribe to the list, go to the Free Newsletters page on the OVAL Web Site.
+     Additionally it is recommended that you join the "oval-discussion-list" email list.
+A lightly moderated public forum for discussion realted to new and previously posted OVAL Repository content, as well as the vulnerabilities and configuration issues themselves that affect definition writing.
+To subscribe to the list, go to the Forum Sign-Up page on the OVAL Web Site.

      http://oval.mitre.org/community/registration.html